section-engineering-education/engineering-education/content/articles/spotting-of-passing-objects-using-python/index.md

 - [Conclusion](#conclusion)

 ### Pre-requisites
-- You should have basic understanding of Python.
+- You should have a basic understanding of Python.
-- A brief overview and prior knowledge in computer vision would help.
+- A brief overview and prior knowledge of computer vision would help.
 You can learn a little about computer vision [here](/engineering-education/how-to-adjust-image-to-higher-or-lower-resolution-using-python/).
-- You should have a webcam in your laptop.
+- You should have a webcam on your laptop.

 With those at hand, we will be able to tackle our project.
 Let's dive in.

 ### Installation
 #### Install OpenCV
 Firstly, we have to install `OpenCV` to manipulate and work with the webcam images or videos.
-It also helps with computer vision related solutions to process images and live videos.
+It also helps with computer-vision related solutions to process images and live videos.

 To learn more about OpenCV, it is recommended to go through [this documentation](https://docs.opencv.org/4.x/d9/df8/tutorial_root.html).